FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 before the Search starts.
 This is why the traffic profile is not part of the Trial Input.

-As a consequence, implementations of the Manager and the Measurer must be aware of their common set of capabilities, so that Traffic Profile instance uniquely defines the traffic during the Search.
+Therefore, implementations of the Manager and the Measurer must be aware of their common set of capabilities, {::comment}

+    [MB72]: Can we provide an example how to make that?

+    [VP]: Nope.
+Say it is an integration effort.

+    [MK]: Edited.
+{:/comment}
+so that Traffic Profile
+instance uniquely defines the traffic during the Search making the Manager and the Measurer simple to integrate.
-The important fact is that none of those capabilities have to be known by the Controller implementations.
+None of those capabilities
+have to be known by the Controller implementations.

-The Traffic Profile SHOULD contain some specific quantities defined elsewhere.
+Traffic Profile SHOULD include traffic properties defined other specifications.

-For example [RFC2544] (Section 9) governs
+{::comment}

+    [MB73]: This is too vague.
+Unless we reword top better reflect the requirement, I don’t think we can use the normative language here

+    [VP]: Reformulate.

+    [MK]: TODO

+{:/comment}
+These include:
-data link frame sizes as defined in [RFC1242] (Section 3.5).
+- data link frame sizes

-Several more specific quantities may be RECOMMENDED, depending on media type.
-For example, [RFC2544] (Appendix C) lists frame formats and protocol addresses, as recommended in [RFC2544] (Section 8) and [RFC2544] (Section 12).

-Depending on SUT configuration, e.g. when testing specific protocols, additional attributes MUST be included in the traffic profile and in the test report.

-Example: [RFC8219] (Section 5.3) introduces traffic setups consisting of a mix of IPv4 and IPv6 traffic - the implied traffic profile therefore must include an attribute for their percentage.
+  - fixed sizes as listed in in Section 3.5 of [RFC1242] and in Section 9 of [RFC2544].
+  - mixed sizes as defined in [RFC6985] "IMIX Genome: Specification of Variable Packet Size for Additional Testing".
+- frame formats and protocol addresses
+  - Section 8, 12 and Appendix C of [RFC2544].

+{::comment}

+    [MB74]: Inappropriate use of normative language

+    [VP]: Reformulate.

+    [MK]: Edited.

+{:/comment

+{::comment}

+    [MB75]: Idem as above.
+MUST is not appropriate here.

+    [VP]: Reformulate.

+    [MK]: Edited.
+{:/comment

 Other traffic properties that need to be somehow specified in Traffic Profile, if they apply to the test scenario, include:

-- bidirectional traffic from [RFC2544] (Section 14),
+- bidirectional traffic from Section 14 of [RFC2544],

-- fully meshed traffic from [RFC2285] (Section 3.3.3),
+- fully meshed traffic from Section 3.3.3 of [RFC2285],

-- modifiers from [RFC2544] (Section 11).
+- modifiers from Section 11 of [RFC2544].

 ### Trial Forwarding Ratio